barsoom/content_translator/README.md

     Process.whereis(:toniq_redis) |> Exredis.Api.keys("*")

 By the time you read this there might be an web based admin UI for toniq you could use instead, [check the project](https://github.com/joakimk/toniq).

+### Force syncing of data from WTI to your app

+This is e.g. necessary if a translator has added translations in WTI before we've added the corresponding columns in our app (Auctionet).

+Then we'll need to do this after we've added those columns.

+It may also be necessary to do if Content Translator fails to sync translations for some reason – perhaps it runs into API throttling.
+(TODO: We should make it raise a clear error in this situation, or ideally not to trigger the error in the first place.)

+Please note that this command has a hard-coded Heroku project name, suitable for Auctionet.
+PRs welcome to soft-code that.

+Run this in dev:

+    mix run script/force_sync_from_wti.exs <the locale>

 ## Development